arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 As already said, once a device is successfully configured, it appears in the "Devices" list and can be used to create a Thing, or can be linked to an existing Thing.

-In order to use your devices in IoT Cloud, you need to associate a Thing to each of them.
+To use your devices in IoT Cloud, you need to associate a Thing with each of them.
 A Thing is the digital twin of your device, holding the configuration of some variables and other settings, as well as the history of the data collected for those variables.

 To create a Thing, click on **Create Thing** next to the device of your interest, and your Thing will be automatically created for you.
 At this point, you can start updating it.